jpalmour/dotfiles/README.md

 Clone repo somewhere other than ~, `cd` into repository, and then execute: `source bootstrap.sh`

-To Update OS X settings execute: `./.osx`
+To update macOS settings execute: `./.macos`